-- 1. A forum for students to communicate, collaborate, and exchange ideas: - 2.
-A stimulus for personal reflection on course content: - 3.
-An environment to learn and build personal knowledge and understanding:
+- 1. A forum for students to communicate, collaborate, and exchange ideas. - 2.
+A stimulus for personal reflection on course content. - 3.
+An environment to learn and build personal knowledge and understanding.

 Your contribution to the discussion board is to be explicit, topic focused, and beneficial to all participants.
-Your communication needs to be objective, clear, and concise.
+Your communication must be objective, clear, and concise.

-Following are guidelines for posting to discussion boards for Lincoln Memorial University-Doctor of Medical Science (LMU-DMS) program.
-Additionally, these guidelines are appropriate for communication with students, instructors, faculty, administrators, and staff when using LMU e-mail.
+Following are guidelines for posting to discussion boards for the Lincoln Memorial University-Doctor of Medical Science (LMU-DMS) program.
+Additionally, these guidelines are appropriate for any means of electronic or verbal communication with classmates, instructors, faculty, administrators, and staff.